Some of the most beautiful places in the US are definitely located in California!

 12. Ancient Bristlecone Pine Forest

-The Ancient Bristlecone Pine Forest houses outstandingly old fauna – some of the oldest in the world, not just in California!
+The Ancient Bristlecone Pine Forest houses outstandingly old flora – some of the oldest in the world, not just in California!

 The USDA states that some of these bristlecone pines are more than 4,000 years of age.